VioletNanoSat/VioletIBs/README.md

 - Keep commit messages brief.
 If you need more details, keep it in the extended commit message
 - Master ALWAYS has working code.
 That means, when you git checkout master and run build, everything compiles
 - Use branches.
+- Files should have NO UPPER CASE characters.
+- Variable names are word1_word2.
+Get that camel case out of here.
+- Use tabs for indent, space to align.